odpi/egeria/open-metadata-implementation/access-services/data-engine/README.md

 The Data Engine OMAS provides APIs and events for a data movement/processing engine to record the changes it is making the the data landscape.
-This information forms a key part of the lineage for the data assets that are affected.
+This information forms a key part of asset lineage.

 The module structure for the Data Process OMAS is as follows: